|Tuesday, November 11|

 Jason R. Henderson, Associate Dean and Director of Purdue Extension, Purdue University, West Lafayette, IN

-Brent Goy, Director of the Center for Commercial Agriculture, Purdue University, West Lafayette, IN
+Brent Goy, Founding Director, Center for Commercial Agriculture, Purdue University, West Lafayette, IN

 Purdue University economists Jason Henderson and Brent Gloy were a sensation last year when they talked about the current boom in the farm economy and compared it to the past.
 Find out if we are at the turning point in this economy and connect the dots between the past booms in the agricultural economy and the present one.
 There really is no “new” normal when you consider what is happening today – we have been to this rodeo before.